-If you’ve ever read a helpful blog post, watched a how-to video, or downloaded a free guide from a business, you’ve experienced content marketing in action.
+I think it's fair to say that most people think of influencers filming TikTok's when they hear 'content', but if you've ever read a blog post, watched a how-to video, or downloaded a free guide from a business, you’ve experienced content marketing in action.

 Content marketing is a strategic approach focused on creating and sharing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.

-According to the Content Marketing Institute, it’s not about directly pitching your products or services.
-Instead, it’s about providing genuinely helpful content that solves problems, answers questions, or entertains your audience.
+It's not just about directly pitching your products or services to anyone who engages with it.
+Instead, it's about providing actual value for your audience by giving them helpful content that solves their problems, answers their queries or simply entertains them.

 Here’s why it’s so effective: